 - UBS in class actions alleging that primary dealers of the New York Federal Reserve Bank price-fixed the auction market for U.S. Treasury securities.

-- AmTrust in putative class actions and derivative suits following AmTrust’s restatement of earnings.
+- AmTrust, a Fortune 500 insurer, in an SEC investigation, in putative class actions and derivative suits following AmTrust’s restatement of earnings.

 - Vale S.A. in class actions alleging fraud in connection with disclosures relating to the collapse of the Fundão dam in Brazil.